-- a) Developing a clear set of strategic objectives designed to ensure the sustainable creation, protection and return of value for current and future members, consistent with its governing documents, purpose and primary activities; - b) Obtaining collaboration and support for these strategic objectives from the membership; - c) Monitoring and reviewing the activities undertaken towards the Company's strategic objectives; and - d) Reporting regularly to members as to the achievement of goals associated with delivery of strategic objectives.
+- Developing a clear set of strategic objectives designed to ensure the sustainable creation, protection and return of value for current and future members, consistent with its governing documents, purpose and primary activities; - b) Obtaining collaboration and support for these strategic objectives from the membership; - Monitoring and reviewing the activities undertaken towards the Company's strategic objectives; and - d) Reporting regularly to members as to the achievement of goals associated with delivery of strategic objectives.

-The Board uses its annual member meetings and annual conference to communicate with members from time to time the strategic objectives developed by the Board and performance against these, however the 2020 conference was cancelled due to COVID-19.
+The Board uses its annual member meetings and annual conference to communicate with members from time to time the strategic objectives developed by the Board and performance against these.